TERMS AND CONDITIONS FOR ONLINE SALES

 1.1.3 We may also ask you to complete surveys that we use for research purposes, although you do not have to respond to them;

-1.1.4 Details of transactions you carry out through our site and of the fulfilment of your orders;
+1.1.4 Details of transactions you carry out through our site and of the fulfillment of your orders;

 1.1.5 Details of your visits to our site including, but not limited to, traffic data, location data, weblogs and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.